 - If you want to see the most visited art museum in Germany and one of the largest in the country, showcasing an antiquity collection, a Middle East museum, and a museum of Islamic art, check out the Pergamon Museum.

-4:00pm – 5:35pm: Climb the Berliner Dom
+4 pm – 5:35 pm: Climb the Berliner Dom

-The Berliner Dom is a gorgeous cathedral on museum island.
+The Berliner Dom is a gorgeous cathedral on a museum island.
 After viewing the cathedral, climb the 270 steps to the outer walkway of the dome for spectacular city views.

-If you’re feeling hungry, just a few blocks away you’ll find the cozy and delicious Cocolo Ramen.
+You must be getting hungry at this point, but just a few blocks away you’ll find the cozy and delicious Cocolo Ramen.
 The salty, delicious broth will help to get you hydrated for your big night out on the town!
 But make it quick – you’ve got a 25-minute train ride to your next destination!

 Jump on the S3, S5, or S7 at S Hackescher Markt toward the East Side Gallery.

-6:00pm – 6:30pm: Check out the East Side Gallery
+6 pm – 6:30 pm: Check out the East Side Gallery

-Every painting is beautiful and interesting in it’s own way but the most famous is painting #25 which shows Leonid Brezhnev and Erich Honecker kissing with the words “My God, help me to survive this deadly love”.
-The painting is a pretty straightforward reproduction of the photograph of the embrace when Brezhnev visited East Germany in 1979 to celebrate the anniversary of it’s founding as a Communist nation.
+Every painting is beautiful and interesting in its own way, but the most famous is painting #25 which shows Leonid Brezhnev and Erich Honecker kissing with the words “My God, help me to survive this deadly love”.
+The painting is a pretty straightforward reproduction of the photograph of the embrace when Brezhnev visited East Germany in 1979 to celebrate the anniversary of its founding as a Communist nation.

+For an afternoon snack, grab a quick currywurst to-go from a local street food vendor to keep you going.
 Head to Berlin Ostbahnhof to catch the S3 or S5 toward Klunkerkranich.
-You’ve got a 30 minute commute ahead of you.
+You’ve got a 30-minute commute ahead of you.

-When you’re walking through the Neukölln Arkaden shopping center parking lot on your way to Klunkerkranich you’ll probably think we’re nuts for sending you here.
+When you’re walking through the Neukölln Arkaden shopping center parking lot on your way to Klunkerkranich, you’ll probably think we’re nuts for sending you here.
 That is until you find this trendy rooftop bar filled with locals and tourists alike – lounging on couches and listening to live music.
-Grab a bier and a table with a view and relax while the sun sets over the busy city below!
+Grab a Bier and a table with a view, and relax while the sun sets over the busy city below!

 There are few things as exhilarating as walking up to a nondescript door at an abandoned-looking building, ringing the doorbell, and hoping that the bouncer peering through the peephole will like the look of you and let you inside.

 - Beckett’s Kopf – the only thing marking this bar is a portrait of Irish playwright, Samuel Beckett in the window.
-Ring the bell and if they have space they’ll welcome you into this small, quiet bar with delectable cocktails and naughty paintings on the wall.
+Ring the bell and if they have space, they’ll welcome you into this small, quiet bar with delectable cocktails and naughty paintings on the wall.

 - Buck & Breck – ignore the “closed” sign above the door and ring the bell.
 It’s a small bar so if you go on a weekend you may have a bit of a wait to get in.
 The interior has low lighting, interesting decor, and expert bartenders.
-You’ll have to leave your purse at the front and their “no photographs” rule is strictly enforced.
+You’ll have to leave your purse at the front and their “no photography” rule is strictly enforced.

 - Reingold Bar – this one is tricky as it is impossible to tell if they are closed or if you are simply being denied entry.
 Once you ring the bell someone inside will supposedly peer through the peephole and determine whether or not to let you in.
-You’ll either stand outside, vaguely confused for a while or be rewarded by sipping cocktails in this lavish hidden gem.
+You’ll either stand outside, vaguely confused for a while, or be rewarded by sipping cocktails in this lavish hidden gem.

-Berlin is known for having a wild nightlife scene (just google Kit Kat Club if you don’t believe me) so you’d be doing yourself a disservice not to at least have a drink or two out on the town!
+Berlin is known for having a wild nightlife scene (just Google Kit Kat Club if you don’t believe me), so you’d be doing yourself a disservice not to at least have a drink or two out on the town!
 But first, make sure you note the “rules of the road” so to speak to avoid any embarrassing mishaps:

 - Most bars in Berlin don’t open until late in the evening and many stay open until the wee hours of the morning.
-Don’t plan on going to a nightclub before 11:00pm.
+Don’t plan on going to a nightclub before 11 pm.

 - Check the hours before you go – many bars are closed on Sundays and/or Mondays.
 Some are even closed all winter long.